rmaicle/rmaicle.github.io/_posts/2015-12-09-smart_ptrs_and_private_constructors.md

 tags: [cplusplus, unique_ptr, shared_ptr, smart_pointer, programming]
 ---

-## Problem

-I encountered a problem in the API of a couple of my classes whose constructors I was trying to hide from client code.
-Actually, I wish I could clean up the code and expose only the client-facing API of the class.
+Enforcing the use of smart pointers when creating instances of a class requires that the class public interface be explicit with the intention.
+Plainly making constructors public encourages wrong usage.
+Making constructors private does not work well with `std::make_unique` and `std::make_shared`.

 Here is a minimal example.
-The interesting part is at line 6; GCC 5.2 says the error is the private constructor.
+The error is at line 6; GCC 5.2 says the error is the private constructor.
 The function `std::make_unique` must be able to _see_ the constructor to _call_ it.

-##### Code

 {% highlight cpp linenos %}
-#include <memory>
+{%raw%}#{%endraw%}include <memory>

 class A {
 private: